Anthropocentric bias in language model evaluation: Conclusion

 \section{Conclusion}

-Like humans, LLMs can be right for the wrong reasons; we should not take good performance on various benchmarks, particularly those designed without attention to construct validity and potential confounds, at face value.
+Like humans, LLMs can be right for the wrong reasons.
 However, they can also be wrong for the wrong reasons.
-Various auxiliary factors can interfere with their performance, such that both successes \textit{and} failures only provide defeasible evidence about their underlying competence in a domain.
-Our analysis suggests that anthropocentrism, being more subtle than anthropomorphism, has garnered less theoretical scrutiny.
-Despite this relative neglect, we argued that anthropocentric bias can significantly impede the objective assessment of LLM capabilities.
-To address this gap, we presented a systematic taxonomy of anthropocentric reasoning about LLMs.
+Auxiliary factors can suppress performance in ways that obscure latent competence.
+While anthropomorphism has received substantial critical attention, anthropocentric bias has gone largely unexamined.
+We have argued that it poses a serious obstacle to the objective assessment of LLM capacities, and we offered a taxonomy of its forms to help guide future research.

+While carefully designed behavioral experiments are the primary means of identifying performance failures, mechanistic interpretability techniques are uniquely suited to adjudicate between competing hypotheses about the causes of these failures.
+For instance, when behavioral evidence is ambiguous, intepretability methods can, in principle, help distinguish whether a failure is due to a lack of a competent circuit or due to an auxiliary factor (such as mechanistic interference) suppressing an existing competent circuit.
+As such, supplementing behavioral with mechanistic evidence is a useful way to counteract auxiliary oversight.

-The most direct way to work out whether auxiliary factors actually cause performance degradation on a task is to look inside the model.
-As such, mechanistic interpretability techniques are essential for counteracting Type-I anthropocentrism.
-However, the role of mechanistic interpretability in addressing Type-II anthropocentrism is more nuanced.
-It is possible to decode a feature or circuit of interest from a large neural network even if that feature or circuit does not significantly contribute to the network's functionality \citep{makelovThisSubspaceYou2023,huangRigorouslyAssessingNatural2023}.
-Consequently, there is a risk of anthropomorphic projection in mechanistic interpretability research.
-As previously noted, we should be cautious not to combat anthropocentrism by resorting to anthropomorphism.
-Nevertheless, there exist mechanisms that process information in ways that differ from typical human strategies but are nonetheless robust and general.
+The role of mechanistic interpretability in addressing mechanistic chauvinism is more nuanced.
+It is possible to decode a feature or circuit of interest from a large neural network even if that feature or circuit does not significantly contribute to the network's functionality \citep{makelovThisSubspaceYou2024,huangRigorouslyAssessingNatural2023}.
+So there is a risk of anthropomorphic projection in mechanistic interpretability research.
+Nevertheless, there are examples of robust information processing mechanisms that differ from the ones humans typically use.
 Mechanistic interpretability research can help identify these mechanisms.
-When such mechanisms are discovered, we should not dismiss them simply because they deviate from common human approaches.
+When they are discovered, we should not dismiss them simply because they deviate from the human case.
+Doing so would foreclose the possibility of understanding artificial cognition on its own terms.